 • spouses, children, parents, brothers and sisters of persons covered as above.

 How do I get on the PEC?

 Every spring the school and the parish invite parishioners to consider joining the PEC.
 Anyone who is eligible can be nominated.
+Fr.
+Jun Reyes must sign off on any official nominations.
 An election is held if there are more interested people than spots available.
 Nomination forms are available in the school office.

 How much time does is involved in being a PEC member?

 All members prepare for and attend a monthly meeting.
 Between meetings individuals carry out work on their own or with others to attend to their area of responsibility.
 Members also attend a one-day professional development conference in September.

 Does being on the PEC count for participation hours?

 Yes!
 Being a member of the PEC fulfills your parent participation requirements.